13 Sleep Tips for When It’s Hot AF

 Shop Bulletproof Sleep Mode to power down and charge up all season long.

 - Cool your blankets: Find some lightweight cotton sheets.
 Put away all the blankets.
 Stick your sheets, pillowcase and even your pillow (if it will fit) in the fridge or freezer, then pull them out just before bed to start your snooze feeling cool.

-- Experiment with cooling tech: Companies like Chili Technologies develop cooling technology and claim their mattress pads and pillows actually cool you down when you sleep.
+- Experiment with cooling tech: Companies like sleepme develop cooling technology and claim their mattress pads and pillows actually cool you down when you sleep.
 If this summer is a scorcher, it might be worth checking out.
 There are also pajamas made with cooling fabrics that wick moisture away from the body.

 - If you wake up hot: Flip your pillow over to the cool side.
 You can also get your body heat to escape by pulling the sheet off your hands and feet.
 Cool yourself with another spritz from your spray mister.